Did you know?

 Though African mythology is seeded in the esoteric realm, it also links into practical day to day life, helping to adapt human behaviour to the demands and offerings of the environment.
 As such, mythology still plays a role in rural African communities.

-Animals play a central role in African mythical stories; for instance, in the Sacred Forest in Venda near Louis Trichardt, two mythical creatures keep guard, namely the white lion (the spirit of Nethathe an important chief) and the thunder and lightning bird called Ndadzi, which it's believed flies on the wings of thunder .
+Animals play a central role in African mythical stories; for instance, in the Sacred Forest in the Soutpansberg mountains near Louis Trichardt, two mythical creatures keep guard, namely the white lion (the spirit of Nethathe an important chief) and the thunder and lightning bird called Ndadzi, which it's believed flies on the wings of thunder .

-Elephants have always symbolised strengh, leadership and greatness in African myths, the mole snake is symbolic of friendship, protection and active support, and the walking stick is symbolic of support and commitment.
+Elephants have always symbolised strength, leadership and greatness in African myths, the mole snake is symbolic of friendship, protection and active support, and the walking stick is symbolic of support and commitment.

-Among the most mythical places in South Africa is the Transkei in the Eastern Cape, steeped in Xhosa history, and Venda, where the future Rain Queen Modjadji resides.
+Among the most mythical places in South Africa are the Wild Coast in the Eastern Cape, steeped in Xhosa history, and the Wolkberg mountains, where the future Rain Queen Modjadji resides.

 Sangomas, the mediums of African ancestors, manifest the power of many of these myths in African societies, and in their consulations the parts of various different animals are used for their believed potency in altering health and destinies.